 To get the most out of a business continuity plan, you should include a schedule for testing and updating it, making sure you take into account any changes to your business, your industry, or the location you operate in.

-For advice on business continuity planning for small businesses, see the Small Business Toolkit.
+For advice on business continuity planning for small businesses, refer to the Small Business Toolkit.
 The toolkit covers all areas of emergency management and planning with general information, videos and templates.